AltaOhms/azureiotedgelab/functionmodule/readme.md

     ![Container Registry Credentials](images/14_containerregistry_accesskeys.png)

 11. Replace the contents of the **FilterFunction.cs** file with the following code.
-Temperature Threshhold has been set to 20.
-When machine.temparature goes above threshhold message is output
+Temperature Threshold has been set to 20.
+When machine.temperature goes above threshold message is output

     ```csharp
     using System;